Is this a joke?

 Can I visit the hotel if I'm not staying there?

-From the 11th March the museum and art gallery are open to non-residents every day from 11am - 7:30pm.
+The museum and art gallery are open to non-residents every day from 11am - 7:30pm.
 The piano bar is open every day to non-residents, serving food and drink from 11am - 10pm.
 Coach parties are by appointment only.